alex9311/Web-Data-Management/report.md

 The form is sent through a POST request to a [PHP script](apps/movies/list_movies.php).
 This script calls a function which builds an xQuery query based on the parameters.
 We will discuss this function in the section below.

 ##### Displaying the List of Movies in XHTML
 As mentioned in the previous section, the user search parameters are passed to [a function](apps/movies/queries/get_movie_list.php).
 There are two main pieces to the xQuery derived from these parameters.
 First, in the build_movie_query() function we take all the search parameters and create an xPath query to show only relevant movies.
-For example, if the user selects a genre "Drama" and an actor "Johansson"
+For example, if the user selects a genre "Drama" and an actor "Johansson" the following xPath statement is generated:

 `/movies/movie[genre = "Crime"and (contains(actor/last_name,"Johansson") or contains(actor/first_name,"Johansson"))]`